tanaysarkar0408/Agent4AE/README.md

 - **Real-Time Execution**: Execute generated scripts directly in After Effects.
 - **User-Friendly Interface**: A React-based UI for entering prompts and viewing results.
 - **Predefined Examples**: Handles common After Effects tasks like creating layers, pre-composing, and animations.
+- **Dynamic Textarea**: Automatically adjusts the height of the input field based on the content.
+- **Preset Application**: Supports applying user presets to layers.
+Presets must be placed in the "User Presets" subfolder or the default presets folder.

 ## Project Structure